glotzerlab/signac/doc/indexing.rst

         print(doc['a'])

 To further simplify the selection of different files from the index, we may provide multiple patterns with an optional *format definition*.
-Let's imagine we would like to classify the text files with the ``a`` field from the previous example and in addition index PDF-files that adhere to the following pattern: ``init.pdf`` or ``final.pdf``.

-This is how we could generate the index:
+Let's imagine we would like to classify the text files with the ``a`` field from the previous example *as well as* PDF-files that adhere to the following pattern: ``init.pdf`` or ``final.pdf``.
+This is how we could generate this index:

 .. code-block:: python